 About Us

-The Global Rights Innovation Lab Clinic (GRIL) stands at the cutting edge of global rights advocacy, harnessing the transformative power of data science and digital technology to drive change.
+The Global Rights Innovation Lab Clinic (GRIL) stands at the cutting edge of global rights advocacy, strategically leveraging the power of technology to drive evidence-based justice.
 Our mission is to revolutionize how rights are protected and enforced in the digital age.

 As a new clinic, GRIL continues to be co-designed by our clinical students, offering them a dynamic learning environment.
-Students engage with actors across the technology for human rights landscape, exploring where the most potent opportunities and needs exist for digital technologies to elevate – and transform – global rights advocacy.
-Students acquire data literacy, enabling them to understand, interpret, and communicate various types of data, methods, and tools relevant to legal advocacy rights work.
+Students engage with actors across the tech-for-human-rights landscape, exploring where the most potent opportunities and needs exist for digital technologies to elevate – and transform – global rights advocacy.

 The multidisciplinary clinic faculty team includes Laurel Fletcher and Valentina Rozo Angel.